Good morning and HAPPY NEW YEAR!

 We didn’t even get halfway through the bottle before it was bedtime.
 We are so boring.

 Fast forward to this morning.
 The first meal of 2011.
 It is an important moment!
 After a month of cookies, fudge and bacon-wrapped sausages I want to set the tone for getting my healthy lifestyle back.
 There was only one answer to this.
-Green monster!
+Green smoothie!

-Making a green monster without a blender was a two-part process.
+Making a green smoothie without a blender was a two-part process.
 First a rough chop/blend in the food processor and then smoothed it out with the immersion blender.
 I seriously need to get my blender fixed.

 In this smoothie: kale, spinach, flax, banana and almond milk.
 And it was amazing!